Normal Growth

 116 to 202 |

-Although a child may be growing, his or her growth pattern may deviate from the norm.
+A child may be growing, but their growth pattern may not fit the normal pattern.
+And this is okay.
 Ultimately, the child should grow to normal height by adulthood.
-If you suspect your child or adolescent is not growing properly, always talk with your child's healthcare provider.
+If you think your child or teen is not growing correctly, always talk with your child's doctor.

 Online Medical Reviewer: Adler, Liora C., MDFinke, Amy, RN, BSN